laikw/bankdm-build/README.md

 - Secrets Manager

 ## Prerequisite prior to running the notebooks
+Before deploying the CloudFormation script, ensure the region that are you deploying to meets the following requirements:
+- Able to create new VPC. i.e. the VPC limit is not reached
+- SageMaker Studio has not been created in the region.

+One workaround is to use a different region that supports SageMaker Studio.

 Deploy the CloudFormation script `bankdm-cloudformation.yaml`.
 The script will do the following:
 - Create a new VPC.
 - SageMaker Studio to be created and attached to the VPC (not the default option).
 Another way would be to allow connection from the Internet to RedShift which is not recommended.